 Want to rid your outdoor items of built-up dirt and grime?
 Take a gleaming glimpse of the best clean machines on the market today.

-- BEST LIGHT-DUTY POWER WASHER: Greenworks 2000 PSI 1.2 GPM Pressure Washer
+- BEST FOR LIGHT DUTY: Greenworks 2000 PSI 1.2 GPM Pressure Washer

 Choosing the Right Pressure Washer

 If you’ve got large areas to cover—think pool decks, patios, and tall exterior walls—and want as much mobility and power as possible, a gas-powered pressure washer is your best bet.
 These models don’t tether you to an outlet, so you can really move around, plus higher pressure that stretches farther to get the job done fast.
 For smaller, simpler chores like cleaning outdoor furniture, the family car, or just a few feet of exterior space, electric pressure washers are just the ticket.
 Generally quieter and lighter than their gas-powered counterparts, these plug-ins don’t offer quite as much mobility, but if you buy one that’s extension-cord compatible (not all models are), you can stretch the perimeter of the job without having to switch to a new outlet every few meters.
 Just be sure to keep the socket and plug—not to mention your hands—completely dry when connecting and disconnecting the cord.